mocs524/greybus-spec/source/bridged_phy.rst

     ...          ...             ...
 Data     Data for last write op on the transfer
     ===========  ==============  =======  ======   ===================================

-Any data to be written follows the last op descriptor.
-Data for the first write op in the array immediately follows the last op in the array, and no padding shall be inserted between data sent for distinct I2C ops.
+Any data to be written follows the last op descriptor.  <GYBS.R.0711.001>Data for the first write op in the array immediately follows the last op in the array, and no padding shall be inserted between data sent for distinct I2C ops.</GYBS.R.0711.001>

 Greybus I2C Transfer Response
 """""""""""""""""""""""""""""